-If you decide to file a complaint for a restraining order or have questions regarding a restraining order, contact SPD at 206.625.5011 or NUPD at 617.373.2121 and NUPD can assist you during the following process.
+If you decide to file a complaint for a restraining order or have questions regarding a restraining order, contact ACPD at 703.558.2222 or NUPD at 617.373.2121 and NUPD can assist you during the following process.

-Victims are required to file an application for a Complaint for Protection from Abuse at the local court (this is a civil complaint, not a criminal one).
+The type of relationship you have with the person who is harming or threatening you determines where you can request a protective order.
+If that person is a family or household member, or under the age of 18, you can request a family abuse protective order through your local intake office for the Juvenile and Domestic Relations District Court.
+All other requests are made through the General District Court, (this is a civil complaint, not a criminal one).
 Afterwards, you will speak to a judge or clerk to explain what happened and why you need protection.
-The judge will then decide whether to grant a Temporary Order valid for ten (10) business days.
-If the Temporary Order is granted, you will be given a copy of the order and a summons to return to court within ten (10) business days for a hearing.
+The judge will then decide whether to grant a Preliminary Protective Order valid for fifteen (15) business days, or until your final Protective Order hearing.
+If the Preliminary Protective Order is granted, you will be given a copy of the order and the date of your final hearing.
 The accused will also be sent a summons to appear and the police will attempt to serve the order to that person.
-The "10-day hearing" is when the judge will decide whether or not to extend the order.
+The final Protective Order hearing is when the judge will decide whether or not to extend the order.
 The hearing will allow both the victim and the accused an opportunity to tell what happened.